 Staff fire safety training should be well within the scope of the management of a small business.
-It can be carried out in house, or by a reputable company or a small number of employees trained, by an external organisations, and they in turn would train the rest of the work force.
-It is the responsibility of employers to ensure that their staff are adequately trained on what to do in the event of fire.
+It can be carried out in house, by a reputable company, or by a small number of employees trained by an external organisation, who in turn would train the rest of the work force.
+It is the responsibility of employers to ensure that their staff are adequately trained on what to do in the event of a fire.
 Training should be should be given upon induction and preferably a second time within the first month of employment.
 Refresher training should be given at least once a year.
 Training should be undertaken by a competent person and a record kept in some form of log book.

 The Syllabus for Fire Safety Training

 The three main areas to concentrate the instruction on are:-

 - The Fire Action Plan, which forms part of your fire risk assessment, is the principle document and should be fully understood by all your employees.
 Information on the Fire Emergency Evacuation Plan